aimekzr/oracle_pdb_ass_II_28755_aime/README.md

 ## Challenges Faced and How They Were Solved

 ### Challenge - Oracle Enterprise Manager (OEM) is not available in Oracle 21c Express Edition.
 **Solution:** Used SQL*Plus commands to verify all tasks completion.
-Screenshots demonstrate PDB creation, deletion, and user management through SQL commands as alternative evidence to OEM dashboard.
+Screenshots demonstrate PDB creation, deletion, and user management through SQL commands as alternative evidence to Problem configuration.
+📂[Problem configuration screeenshots folder]

 ---
 ## Integrity Statement